ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## Using Linkset with bookmarks {#api-catalog-example-linkset-bookmarks}

-This example also uses the linkset format {{!RFC9264}}, listing the API endpoints in an array of bookmarks.
+This example also uses the Linkset format {{!RFC9264}}, listing the API endpoints in an array of bookmarks.
 Each link shares the same context anchor (the well-known URI of the API catalog) and "item"
 {{!RFC9264}} link relation (to indicate they are an item in the